amelie314/WeHelp-JS-Solutions/README.md

 **JavaScript Solutions**: All solutions in this repository are implemented in JavaScript, catering specifically to the JavaScript coding community.

-**Organized and Accessible**: Solutions are meticulously organized, making it easy to navigate and find what you need.
-Each solution is accompanied by a README file with detailed explanations of the problem, the approach taken, and a thorough walkthrough of the solution.

 ## How to Use

 1. **Clone the repository**: